vwgert/vwgert.github.io/08_filters/exercises/regular_expressions/99_exercises.md

       orange
       atsiiiiiiiiiiiign
 ```
-12. Contains one or more numbers, followed by one or more letters
+12. Contains one or more numbers, followed by one or more letters (and possibly followed by other characters)
 ```
    Output:
       5isanumber